philipwalton/blog/_drafts/decoupling-html-css-and-javascript.markdown

 JavaScript “selectors" should not rely too heavily on the DOM structure.
 Such selectors are significantly slower and require far too intimate a knowledge of the HTML.

 As with the first example, a developer working on an HTML template should be able to make basic changes to the markup without fear of it breaking essential functionality.
-If there is functionality that can be broken, it should be obvious what that is.
+If there is functionality that can be broken, it should be apparent in the markup.

 I've already mentioned that `js-*` prefixed classes should be used as JavaScript hooks.
 In addition to disambiguating styling classes from functional classes, they also express intention in the markup.
 When someone editing the HTML sees a `js-*` prefixed class, they'll know it's used for something.
 If the JavaScript code is instead depending on long, complex selectors, it's not at all clear in the markup that anything functional is happening.

 #### Don't Use Complex Selectors for DOM Traversal